yingshaoxo/my-cpp20-example/README.md

 # my-cpp20-example
-It includes the modules feature that we hope to use in CPP20 standards.
+It includes all those features that we hope to use in CPP20 standards.

 ## my best hope
 If the community could make it true, that'll be nice!